react-entanglement/react-entanglement/README.md

 }
 ```

+You can check the default [`passthroughAdapter`](./src/adapters/passthrough-adapter.js) as a reference implementation.

 The methods `addHandlerListener`, `addUnmountListener` and `addRenderListener` must return a function that can be used to dismiss the listener that was configured using the passed `cb`.

 ## Development